SanjaySRocks/LinuxKernel/README.md

 It will help you in boosting fps in gameservers ex: cs 1.6 or csgo for better stablity Just set your game process to high priority to increase smoothness

-Currently debian 10 is test
+Currently debian 10 is tested

 ```
 $ dpkg -i linux-*.deb